mohammadamintahmasbi/docker-cheatsheet/Readme.md

 Let's talk about different parts of docker like docker compose, Dockerfile and concepts like network, image, volume etc.

 #### Docker Image:
+Docker images are a packages, languages and tools of a software that you can pull it from specific repository. commands for pulling images can write in dockerfile (we talk about it in its section).